-КРА AREAS THAT NEED IMPROVEMENT/EXPRESSION IN NPA THE IDP DOCUMENT THE IDP DOCUMENT 1.
-Spatial Planning, Land, Human Settlement and Environmental The municipality must have an operational integrated Geo- Management Spatial land information system (GIS).
+KPA AREAS THAT NEED IMPROVEMENT/EXPRESSION IN THE IDP DOCUMENT Spatial Planning, Land, Human Settlement and Environmental Management The municipality must have an operational integrated Geo-Spatial land information system (GIS).
 The Municipality must develop its housing sector plan and reflect on the IDP.
 The municipality must develop an Air Quality Management Plan and reflect on the IDP.
 The municipality must reflect on plans to address land degradation and revitalization.
 2. Basic Service Delivery and Infrastructure Planning The municipality must budget for roads maintenance and reflect on the IDP The municipality must reflect on the Stormwater Management Plan.
 The municipality must develop Integrated Transport Plan and reflect on the IDP The municipality must reflect on the establishment and functionality of the coastal management committee.
 The municipality must appoint a designated waste management officer.
 The municipality must develop and gazette waste management by-laws and reflect in the IDP.
 The municipality must develop and gazette waste management by-laws of illegal dumping and littering as prescribed within NEMWA (Act No. 59 of 2008).
-The municipality must develop a Trade Effluent Policy and budget for its operations and maintenance.
-The municipality must develop a Community Safety Plans.
-The municipality must reflect on the emergency procurement measures of the Disaster Management Plan.
-The municipality must review the SDF to be informed by disaster vulnerability and risk assessment.
-The municipality must develop and adopt disaster management by-laws.
-The municipality must develop programmes which seek to reduce, prevent or mitigate the occurrence and impact of disaster risks.
-The municipality must reflect on alternative sources of renewable energy

-3. Financial Planning and Budget The municipality must incorporate Annual Financial Statements/ year end preparation plan activities in the IDP/Budget/PMS Process Plan.
-The municipality must develop a Repairs and Maintenance Plan and budgeted for as per MFMA Circular 51.
-The municipality must spend 100% of its Capital Budget and Grants.
-The municipality must collect its revenue at least more than 50% from the consumers in terms of financial norms and standards.
-The municipality is encouraged to fast-track the process of developing integration plans between District and LMs 4.
-Local Economic Development The municipality must develop and reflect on policies to promote economic development.
-The municipality must reflect on mechanisms for attracting investments into township economies.
-5. Good Governance and Public Participation The municipality must reflect on demonstrating mechanisms for stakeholder mobilization.
-The municipality must develop ward based plans that inform IDP throughout the municipality.
-The municipality must develop a strategy for HIV and AIDS mainstreaming.
-6. м unicipal Transformation and Institutional Development The municipality must reflect on critical and scarce skills.
-J. 141 anorpa anoromation and motitational povolopment The municipality must cascade PMS implementation to other levels

-2.33.
+The municipality must develop a Trade Effluent

+Policy and budget for its operations and

+maintenance.

+The municipality must develop a Community Safety

+Plans.

+The municipality must reflect on the emergency

+procurement measures of the Disaster

+Management Plan.

+The municipality must review the SDF to be

+informed by disaster vulnerability and risk

+assessment.

+The municipality must develop and adopt disaster

+management by-laws.

+The municipality must develop programmes which

+seek to reduce, prevent or mitigate the occurrence

+and impact of disaster risks.

+The municipality must reflect on alternative sources

+of renewable energy

+3. Financial Planning and Budget The municipality must incorporate Annual Financial

+3. Financial Planning and Budget

+Statements/ year end preparation plan activities in

+the IDP/Budget/PMS Process Plan.

+The municipality must develop a Repairs and

+Maintenance Plan and budgeted for as per MFMA

+Circular 51.

+The municipality must spend 100% of its Capital

+Budget and Grants.

+The municipality must collect its revenue at least

+more than 50% from the consumers in terms of

+financial norms and standards.

+The municipality is encouraged to fast-track the

+process of developing integration plans between

+District and LMs

+4. Local Economic Development The municipality must develop and reflect on

+policies to promote economic development.

+The municipality must reflect on mechanisms for

+attracting investments into township economies.

+5. Good Governance and Public Participation The municipality must reflect on demonstrating

+5. Good Governance and Public Participation mechanisms for stakeholder mobilization.

+medianisms for stakenoluer mobilization.

+The municipality must develop ward based plans

+that inform IDP throughout the municipality.

+The municipality must develop a strategy for HIV

+and AIDS mainstreaming.

+and the ornametreaning.

+6. Municipal Transformation and Institutional Development The municipality must reflect on critical and scarce skills.
+The municipality must cascade PMS implementation to other levels

+5.15.
 Audit Outcomes